 - You will be encouraged to walk with the help of your nurse or physical therapist.
 We will give you medication to relieve pain.
 Walking helps reduce the risk for blood clots and pneumonia.
 It also helps to stimulate your bowels so they begin working again.

 - Use your incentive spirometer.
 This will help your lungs expand, which prevents pneumonia.
 For more information, read How to Use Your Incentive Spirometer.
 Your nurse will teach you to splint your incision.
 This will reduce the movement of your stomach muscles and decrease pain while you do the coughing exercises.

 Will I have pain after my surgery?

 Yes, you will have pain after your surgery, especially in the first few days.
-Your doctor and nurse will ask you about your pain often.
-You will be given medication to manage your pain as needed.
-If your pain is not relieved, please tell your doctor or nurse.
-It is important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.
+Your doctor and nurse will ask you about your pain often and give you medication as needed.
+If your pain is not relieved, tell your doctor or nurse.
+You will be given a prescription for pain medication before you leave the hospital.

 Why is it important to walk?